 Congressional Art Competition

 The Congressional Art Competition began in 1982 to provide an opportunity for members of Congress to encourage and recognize the artistic talents of their young constituents.
 Since then, over 650,000 high school students have been involved with the nationwide competition.
-The Artistic Discovery Contest is an opportunity to recognize and encourage the artistic talent in the nation, as well as in each Congressional District.
+The Congressional Art Competition is an opportunity to recognize and encourage the artistic talent in the nation, as well as in each Congressional District.
 The over-all winner of each district will be displayed for one year in the U.S. Capitol.

 The first place winner's artwork will be displayed in the U.S. Capitol for an entire year.
 Our district first place winner is provided with complimentary airfare to fly to Washington, D.C. to see his/her art displayed in the Capitol Building during an unveiling ceremony.
 My office is happy to assist in arranging a variety of tours for the winner and his/her parents, including a meeting with me in my Washington DC office.